amemetov/sdc-term1-prj2-traffic-sign-classifier/README.md

 Also RandomSearch allowed to notice that good value for number of hidden units of FullyConnected Layers is 256.

-Then I decided to change with Convolutional Layers.
+Then I decided to work on Convolutional Layers.

 The first result improvement was noticed when I added additional ConvLayer(+RELU+MAX_POOL).